ElkonLab/scAPA/scAPA_vignette.md

 The clus argument specifies the clusters to be tested.
 Default is "all" for all cluster. specify, for example, clus = c("ES", "RS") to test ES vs RS.

 -   For 3' UTR with more than two peaks that show significant usage change, for each peak i, chi-square test for goodness of fit is performed.
-The threshold for significant change is set by the argument sig.level (FDR value)
+The threshold for significant change is set by the argument sig.level (FDR value).

 ``` r
 results <- test_peaks(results, clus = "all", sig.level = 0.05)